How it All Began...

 What were you most nervous about?

-I think we felt the most unsure of the process of finding a birthmother.
+I think we felt the most unsure of the process of finding an expectant mother.
 You don’t have any control over what someone may like or not like about your profile, and you don’t know what will make them want you to be the parents of their child.
 In the end, it’s rather silly.
 What’s meant to be will be.

 How did your friends and family react to your decision to adopt?